GirlsFirst/2016_SIP_MOODYS_SF_ecamotion/README.md

 # 2016_SIP_MOODYS_SF_ecamotion
-This is a website which helps teenager easily find extracurricular activities.
+This is a website which helps teenagers easily find extracurricular activities, sports and other growth mindset projects and clubs.